Kentico includes many features that utilize email messages as part of their functionality, such as:

 To register new servers, click New SMTP server.

-- Pickup directory - use this option if you expect high e-mail traffic on your servers (the method is faster and safer then the Network method).
-The e-mails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
-Note that you have to grant the IIS_IUSRS group write permissions for the chosen folder.
+- Pickup directory – emails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
+Note that you need to grant the IIS_IUSRS group write permissions for the chosen folder.

 If there are multiple sites running under your application, you can assign servers to individual websites on the Sites tab.
 SMTP servers can either be global or limited to one or more specific websites.